The Law of People and Place 2022: Yellowstone

 with Professors Michelle Bryan + Monte Mills

-A seven-day field course in natural resources and Indian law in the context of an iconic western landscape, offered in collaboration with the University of Montana’s Summer Indian Law Program
+A dynamic field course in natural resources and Indian law in the context of an iconic Western river and landscape, offered in collaboration with the University of Montana’s Summer Indian Law Program

 ABOUT THE FIELD COURSE

-This summer, explore the Crown of the Continent while comparing federal, state, and tribal approaches to cultural and natural resource management.
+This summer, explore the Greater Yellowstone region on foot, by boat, and in dialog, comparing federal, state, and tribal approaches to cultural and natural resource management.

-Learn about some of the key laws governing the Flathead and Badger-Two Medicine River watersheds, including the Wild & Scenic Rivers Act, federal national park laws, forest laws, wildlife laws, water laws, and tribal laws governing cultural and natural resources.
+Learn about some of the key laws governing the Yellowstone River watershed, including the Wild & Scenic Rivers Act, federal national park laws, forest laws, wildlife laws, water laws, and tribal laws governing cultural and natural resources.
 Background readings drawn from history, policy, and ecology, as well as tribally-sourced materials, will provide a place-based context for our discussions.
-Aside from the course faculty, students will hear from tribal representatives, private conservationists, federal land managers, and other stakeholders involved in management of this Crown of the Continent ecosystem.
+Aside from the course faculty, students will hear from tribal representatives, private conservationists, federal land managers, and other stakeholders involved in management of the Greater Yellowstone Ecosystem.
 Themes explored include the management of tribally designated resource areas; comparisons to agency management of federally designated lands and waters; and cooperative management and private conservation models.

 WHAT TO EXPECT

-Here’s a tentative (draft) itinerary, to give you an idea of what to expect on this course:
+Here’s a tentative itinerary, to give you an idea of what to expect on this course:

 IS THIS COURSE A GOOD FIT FOR YOU?